Skip to main content

 }

-The tokenbase passes Luhn checks and format validation — but maps to no real card.
-Your legacy systems keep working without ever seeing real card numbers.
+tokenbase passes Luhn checks and 16-digit format validation, but maps to no real card.
+PCI audit scope shrinks to the systems that genuinely need detokenisation.

 The bottom line